gabiudrescu/website/content/post/8-monofony/index.md

 Everything starts from the model: the entity.

+ProTip: I usually create entities by using Symfony MakerBundle.

 Once you created a list of entities you need, their relations and their properties, you can start leveraging Monofony:

  - declare your entity as a Sylius resource